deanproctor/riakcs_quick_install/README.md

     Secret key: RF7WD0b3RjfMK2cTaPfLkpZGbPDaeALDtqHeMw==

 You can use this same process to create additional Riak CS users.
 To make this user the admin user, we set these keys in the Riak CS and Stanchion `app.config` files.

-The same keys will need to be set on all nodes of the cluster.
+**Note:** The same admin keys will need to be set on all nodes of the cluster.

 Change the following lines in `/etc/riak-cs/app.config`